IPS-Eye-White

 Contemplative Prayer - The Why

-A few minutes of clearing our minds and we fondly imagine that any of us can step into His presence.
+It is unfortunate that so many think their relationship with God is only validated by feelings and emotional experiences.
+A few minutes of clearing our minds and we fondly imagine that we can step into His presence.

 Contemplative Prayer - The How